What can I expect?

 Long days!
 The working day typically lasts around 12 hours, with breaks for breakfast and lunch.
 Equine Management interns are expected to work six days a week, with Sundays off.

 This internship is based at Antelope Park, a private game reserve set in approximately 1,800 acres of open savannah grassland.
-Throughout their stay, interns will shadow and assist the project’s Stables Manager, renowned Zimbabwean equestrian Ted Wilmot, in all aspects of his work.
+Throughout their stay, interns will shadow and assist the project’s Stables Manager in all aspects of their work.

 What will I be doing?